October 15, 2017

 This one is more often seen near the pond laying its eggs in the water.
 It's Helophilus fasciatus.
 The third image is of a harvestman with that gorgeous reddish body.

 This was a great day for lacewings.
 I saw two distinct green lacewings and two brown ones.
+These are two of the brown ones, of which the second seems to be eating a smaller creature, probably an Aphid (one of their favorite foods).
 The purplish flattish creature is a green lacewing larva.

 Here are two m-words: a lovely golden moth and a tiny red mite.

 We did see a number of spiders.
-Here are a Common House Spider, a crab spider, a ghost spider, and a beautiful first time seen (by me)jumping spider.
+Here are a Common House Spider, a crab spider, and a beautiful first time seen (by me)Jumping Spider.

 Another jumping spider, Naphrys pulex, I hope; A male Cross Orbweaver; A Pirate Spider; and a young Toad, probably one of the summer's crew.

 We're down to the home stretch, and I see a teensy Ichneumon Wasp and a Thread-waisted Wasp in the Goldenrod.

 If you liked last week's classic poem "Gladys Danby", maybe you can cajole me into giving you the first stanza of "Their Haven" by that famous American poet, Ed Growling Pooh, next time.
 Until then, enjoy whatever you are doing!